MohitChauhan183/SummarizeDoc/README.md/readme.md

 - Keeps history context for improved Q&A
 - Avoids hallucinations by limiting prompts to ~4000 chars and citing source

+## API Testing with Postman

+To test the API endpoints used by the Smart Assistant:

+1. Download or clone this repo.
+2. Import the Postman collection located at `Postman/postmanfile.json` into Postman:
+   - Open Postman
+   - Click `Import`
+   - Select the `postmanfile.json` file
+3. Use the imported requests to test your API or backend.

 ---